Guscode/cds-visual-exam/README.md

 The self-assigned project is hosted in this repo [```self_assigned_project```](https://github.com/Guscode/stylenet)

 This code will train a convulutional neural network on images from impressionist painters, as found [here](https://www.kaggle.com/delayedkarma/impressionist-classifier-data).

+### Acknowledgements

+[Ross Deans Kristensen-McLachlan](https://github.com/rdkm89) for teaching and invaluable coding help [Frida Hæstrup](https://github.com/frillecode) for help and support and some wine [Marie Mortensen](https://github.com/marmor97) for big brain energy [Johan Horsmans](https://github.com/JohanHorsmans) for helping with readme structure and being a stand up guy [Emil Jessen](https://github.com/emiltj) for helping with readme structure and being a stand up guy